 The first factor is that a healthy life is not a diet but a lifestyle choice.
 A diet is usually limited to eating small amounts or special types of foods to reduce weight.

 However, a healthy lifestyle may lead to weight loss, but the concept doesn’t stop there.
 The only way to indeed stay healthy is to change your lifestyle.
-Similarly, you need to change your diet and start exercising and improve your mental health.
+Similarly, you need to change your diet start exercising, and improve your mental health.

 A Healthy diet